alextaujenis/RBD_Timer/README.md

 Returns true if time has run out.

 ##getValue()
-Returns how many milliseconds that have passed since the start of the timer.
+Returns an unsigned long of how many milliseconds that have passed since the start of the timer.

 ##getInverseValue()
-Returns how many milliseconds left until the end of the timer.
+Returns an unsigned long of how many milliseconds left until the end of the timer.

 ##getPercentValue()
-Returns how much time has passed as a percentage of the total interval.
-If the interval is 2000ms, and 500ms have passed: this method will return 25
+Returns an integer from 0 - 100 of how much time has passed as a percentage of the total interval.
+If the interval is 2000ms, and 500ms have passed: this method will return 25.

 ##getInversePercentValue()
-Returns the inverse of how much time has passed as a percentage of the total interval.
-If the interval is 2000ms, and 500ms have passed: this method will return 75
+Returns an integer from 100 - 0 of the inverse of how much time has passed as a percentage of the total interval.
+If the interval is 2000ms, and 500ms have passed: this method will return 75.

 #License
 This code is available under the [MIT License](http://opensource.org/licenses/mit-license.php).